TeamIRI/darkshield-api-demos/bigtable/README.md

 ## Synopsis

-This example demonstrates the use of the *darkshield* API to search and mask cells in Bigtable.
+This example demonstrates the use of the DarkShield API to search and mask cells in Bigtable.

 ## Requirements